mxwalbert/cohesivm/README.md

 This approach seems too complex for what the function does, but it makes sense if you consider that this should be implemented in a separate [``Analysis``](https://cohesivm.readthedocs.io/en/latest/reference/analysis.html#cohesivm.analysis.Analysis) class.
 There, the data is stored as a property and the
 [``functions``](https://cohesivm.readthedocs.io/en/latest/reference/analysis.html#cohesivm.analysis.Analysis.functions) (i.e., methods) have direct access to it.
-Due to the use of structured arrays (which facilitate to store the quantity and the unit alongside the data), the label also needs to be stated explicitly.
-But, again, this will normally be available as a property.
+Due to the use of
+[structured arrays](https://numpy.org/doc/stable/user/basics.rec.html), the label also needs to be stated explicitly.
+But, again, this will normally be available as a property of the class.

+#### With vs. without Metadata

 In the following, the class is initialized with and without using the [``Metadata``](https://cohesivm.readthedocs.io/en/latest/reference/database.html#cohesivm.database.Metadata) from the dataset.
 The former approach has the advantage that all available fields could be accessed by the